We encourage you to consider donating your cord blood for valuable life-saving transplants and research.

 Donating your cord blood is free, painless, and it won’t disrupt your birth plan!

-Participating provider offices will give you information about the Upstate Cord Blood Bank program in your prenatal packet.
+Participating provider offices will include information about the Upstate Cord Blood Bank program in your prenatal packet.
 You will need to complete and mail the donation forms before you deliver.

 Here is what you need to know about the process:

 You will receive a rack or palm card at your initial prenatal visit.
 This introduces you to our cord blood donation program and provides you with our number for any questions you may have.

 Please call us at 315-492-2600 with any questions regarding our program or facility.